 Working in the accounting profession is a great thing.
 You will be highly valued and respected for the knowledge you possess.
 Working with teams of other accountants (which may not sound exciting) is actually some of the most fun you will have.
 Other accountants know the challenges you face.
 They've been there themselves!

 Learning how to manage your personal and professional life is essential to a successful career in the industry.
 It is a balancing act that you will need to manage well throughout your career.

 Frederick P. Bara

-Fred Bara has been a practicing CPA for over 15 years, nine of which he has spent at WeiserMazars.
-Fred has extensive knowledge in various state and local tax issues that small business owners face.
+Fred Bara is a manager with Spire Group and has extensive knowledge in various state and local tax issues that small business owners face.
 He focuses on helping those owners effectively and efficiently run their enterprises.
 He provides compliance support and consulting services across many industries.